mn263/home-automation/README.md

 ## Building on the project

-New controls for features like cieling fans, sprinkler systems, etc. can be added to the controls.js file.
+New controls for features like cieling fans, sprinkler systems, etc. should be added to the controls.js file and handled in the switch stament in the 'createControl' method.
 Depending on the new controls you've created you may need to update the "API" (JSON files under the API folder).
 For an example of this see 'Example of adding to project' section.

-To listen for changes made in the controls you can add logic to the 'handleControlChange' function in home.js.
+To listen for changes made in the controls you can add logic to the 'listenForControlChanges' function in home.js or simply listen for the 'house-update' event where ever you want.
-There you will have access to the controller where you can call 'getValue' to get the value of the change or you can compare 'controller instanceof {controller_class}' if you're only interested in listening to changes from specific controller types.

 ## Control Panel Architecture